threefoldfoundation/info_threefold/src/energy_savings/bulb_comparison_twin.md

 ![](img/datacenter_power_usage.png)

-This graph says the world uses 200 TWh for datacenters.
+This graph says the world uses 200 TWh for datacenters allone (no generic IT workloads, no network, ...).

 This is a conservative nr, we have seen nr's 10x higher.